Jonbeel Mela

+Transportation

+It is 3 km from Jagiroad in Morigaon district of Assam and 65 km from Guwahati.
+The National Highway connecting the mela is NH 37.

+Etymology

+The Joonbeel (Joon and Beel are Assamese terms for the Moon and a wetland respectively) is so called because a large natural water body is shaped like a crescent moon.

 History

-The mela is said to have begun not later than 15th century AD.
+The mela is said to have begun not later than 15th-century AD.
 It was first organized ago by the Tiwa (Lalung) to discuss the prevailing political situations.

 Barter system

 During the occasion a huge bazaar is held.
 A few days before the mela starts, indigenous tribal communities of Assam Hills and neighborhood like Hills Tiwa, Karbi, Khasi, and Jayantia of the northeast come down from the hills with products and interchange their merchandise with the native indigenous Assamese people in a barter system.
 It is said to be a hi-tech age barter system and perhaps the only fair in India where barter system is still alive.

 Significance

 Before the mela takes place, an Agni Puja (fire worship) is performed for the well-being of the mankind The mela starts with community fishing in the Chunbîl (Joonbeel) wetland.
 The theme of the mela is harmony and brotherhood among the indigenous Assamese communities and tribes scattered in the Northeast India.
 The Gobha King (Kobâ rajâ alias Gobha raja) along with his courtiers visits the mela and collects taxes from his subjects.
 People perform their traditional dance and music, making the atmosphere one of joy and fun.